liangliangyy/DjangoBlog/README.md

 - Simple picture bed feature integrated.
 - `django-compressor` integrated, auto-compressed `css`, `js`.
 - Website exception email notification.
 When there is an unhandle exception, system will send an email notification.
-- Wechat official account feature integrated.
-Now, you can use wechat official account to manage your VPS.

 ## Installation
 Install via pip: `pip install -Ur requirements.txt`